HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/appliance/new-hpovaddresspoolrange.md

 ### -ApplianceConnection &lt;Object&gt;

-Specify one or more `[HPEOneView.Appliance.Connection]` object(s) or Name property value(s).
+Specify one or more `[HPOneView.Appliance.Connection]` object(s) or Name property value(s).

-When attempting to create a new IPv4 address pool/Subnet, only a single `[HPEOneView.Appliance.Connection]` object or Name property value is allowed.
+When attempting to create a new IPv4 address pool/Subnet, only a single `[HPOneView.Appliance.Connection]` object or Name property value is allowed.
 If Resource object is provided via Pipeline, the ApplianceConnection property of the object will be used.

 | Aliases | Appliance |
 | :--- | :--- |